Phillip

 Phillip lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Nov 2025, the Phillip statistical area (Lv2) has an estimated population of around 6,779.
-This figure reflects a growth of 1,582 people since the 2021 Census, which reported a population of 5,197.
-The change is inferred from the resident population estimate of 6,483 by AreaSearch following examination of ABS's latest ERP data release in June 2024 and an additional 2,136 validated new addresses since the Census date.
-This level of population translates to a density ratio of 2,637 persons per square kilometer, placing Phillip (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 30.4% since the 2021 census exceeded both the SA3 area's growth rate of 4.4% and the state's growth rate during this period, making Phillip (SA2) a growth leader in the region.
-Overseas migration contributed approximately 51.0% of overall population gains in recent periods, although all drivers including natural growth and interstate migration were positive factors.
+The suburb of Phillip had an estimated population of around 6,779 as of Feb 2026, based on analysis of ABS population updates and new addresses validated by AreaSearch.
+This figure reflects a growth of 1,582 people (30.4%) since the 2021 Census, which recorded a population of 5,197.
+The change was inferred from the resident population estimate of 6,483 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 2,136 validated new addresses since the Census date.
+This population level equates to a density ratio of 2,637 persons per square kilometer, placing Phillip in the upper quartile relative to national locations assessed by AreaSearch.
+Phillip's growth rate of 30.4% since the 2021 census exceeded that of the SA3 area (4.5%) and the state, marking it as a growth leader in the region.
+Overseas migration contributed approximately 51.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also based on a 2022 base year.
-According to demographic trends, exceptional growth is predicted for the Phillip (SA2) over the period leading up to 2041.
-The area is expected to grow by approximately 3,980 persons during this time, reflecting an overall gain of 54.3% in total population over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
+Looking ahead, exceptional growth is predicted for Phillip over the period to 2041, with an expected increase of 3,980 persons, reflecting a gain of 54.3% in total over the 17 years.

 Frequently Asked Questions - Population